-“I would come home crying almost every day.
-It was hard for me because I didn’t understand why I was the target; I was a normal kid who was always kind to everyone,” explains Sider.
-“And the thing is, I loved my school.
-I had a great time growing up there; I developed close relationships with my teachers, took advantage of the sports and arts opportunities that were available, and made some great friends, including my best friend, to this day.
-And although my principal and teachers tried to talk to my class about respect, kindness, and anti-bullying, it just didn’t click with the students who were bullying me.”
+Lizzie: “I would come home crying almost every day.
+I think the hardest part for me was not understanding why I was the target.
+I was always kind to everyone else and just wanted to carry on a happy life.
+And the thing is, I loved my school.
+I enjoyed growing up there and developed close relationships with my teachers and some lasting friendships.
+I took advantage of the academic and extracurricular activities they had to offer.
+And although my principal and teachers tried to talk to my classmates about respect and anti-bullying, it just didn’t click with the girls who were bullying me.”

 One morning, as Lizzie was leaving her house to go to school, her dad told her to remember that, "nobody has the power to ruin your day."

 It puzzled Lizzie at first, but through encouraging conversations and strong support from her parents, the pieces began to fall into place.
 The “nobody has the power to ruin your day” mentality started as an idea, and with time, became a practice.